bmanville3/powerstats/data/README.md

 ## usapl_drug_testing_results

 This folder contains drug testing results from USAPL doping database [https://www.usapowerlifting.com/drug-testing/](https://www.usapowerlifting.com/drug-testing/).
 In this folder, there is a collection of csv from 2018-2025 containing if lifters passed or failed a drug test.
-The data we are concerned with in each row is the lifter's name, if they passed or failed, and the date. [get_known_ped_users.py](../scripts/get_known_ped_users.py) in the [`scripts/`](../scripts/) cross references this data with the open powerlifting database to create testing data.
+The data we are concerned with in each row is the lifter's name, if they passed or failed, and the date.
+The data from here is loaded and processed at run time, so there is no need to run anything beforehand.

 If you wish to see example data, open one of the csvs in the directory (they are quite small and easy to digest).